 Q: Is recording allowed?

-A: You may take all the photos you like, but no video.
-In some cases, audio may not be allowed also, but this will be stated.
-If you are unable to take notes due to injury, please contact us in advance to obtain a companion ticket at a reduced fee.
+A: Take all the photos you like, but NO RECORDINGS (video, audio, or otherwise) are allowed.
+If you are unable to take notes due to injury or other circumstance, please contact us in advance to obtain a companion ticket at a reduced fee.

 Q: Will you act out a scene from my book?